kaityo256/mc/pbc_test/README.md

 }
 ```

-We have 7488 [msec], we achieves 2x speedup.
+We have 7488 [msec], we achieve 2x speedup.

 ### `tableonly + mod`